r3nt0n/zombiegang/README.md

 ### References
++ CSS sheet is based on the work of <a href="https://github.com/jdan/">Jordan Scales</a> (<a href="https://github.com/jdan/98.css/blob/master/LICENSE">css win98 repo</a>)
-+ Age of Empires icons found here https://www.forgottenempires.net/age-of-empires-ii-definitive-edition/campaigns
++ Age of Empires icons found <a href="https://www.forgottenempires.net/age-of-empires-ii-definitive-edition/campaigns">here</a>
 + mIRC icon designed by <a href="https://www.flaticon.es/autores/pixel-perfect" title="Pixel perfect">Pixel perfect</a> from <a href="https://www.flaticon.es/" title="Flaticon"> www.flaticon.es  </a>
-+ All pictures were found in Internet
++ All pictures were found on the Internet